crpietschmann/portfolio/_imports/_posts/2009-08-18-jhtmlarea-adding-custom-toolbar-buttons.markdown

     }
 }</pre>

-One thing to note about using &ldquo;pasteHTML&rdquo; to insert your own custom HTML string into the editor, is because of the way the browsers handle comment tag (&ldquo;&lt;!-- --&gt;&rdquo;) they wont pasted/inserted and no exceptions will be raised.
-The reason I mention this is because I got a question from someone about inserting &ldquo;&lt;!&mdash;more&mdash;&gt;&rdquo; into the Editor.
+One thing to note about using &ldquo;pasteHTML&rdquo; to insert your own custom HTML string into the editor, is because of the way the browsers handle comment tag (&ldquo;<!-- -->&rdquo;) they wont pasted/inserted and no exceptions will be raised.
+The reason I mention this is because I got a question from someone about inserting &ldquo;<!&mdash;more&mdash;>&rdquo; into the Editor.

-Also the &ldquo;btn&rdquo; argument that&rsquo;s passed to the &ldquo;action&rdquo; method is a reference to the jQuery object for the &lt;A&gt; &ldquo;anchor&rdquo; tag that is contained within the Custom Toolbar Button.
+Also the &ldquo;btn&rdquo; argument that&rsquo;s passed to the &ldquo;action&rdquo; method is a reference to the jQuery object for the <A> &ldquo;anchor&rdquo; tag that is contained within the Custom Toolbar Button.
 This allows you to modify it&rsquo;s CSS styles or absolute position an element near it, similarly to how the &ldquo;jHtmlArea.ColorPickerMenu&rdquo; extension does.
 <h3>Append the Custom Toolbar Button to the &ldquo;Default&rdquo; Toolbar Button Set</h3>

 You can append any Custom Toolbar Buttons you want to the &ldquo;Default&rdquo; Toolbar Button Set if you wish for those Custom Toolbar Buttons to be shown on ALL jHtmlArea editors on the Page.
 To do this you can just append a new Toolbar Button Group to the &ldquo;jHtmlArea.defaultOptions.toolbar&rdquo; array.
 However, make sure you do this before initializing an instance of jHtmlArea, otherwise the button will not be displayed.